Skip to main content

 Last year's top ten most cited papers

-Top ten most cited papers in 2022 according to Web of Science (WOS)
+Top ten most cited papers in 2025 according to Web of Science (WOS)

-• Abstract: Social polices are designed using information collected in surveys; such as the Catalan Time Use survey.
+• Abstract: Social policies are designed using information collected in surveys, such as the Catalan Time Use survey.
 Accurate comparisons of time use data among population groups are commonly analysed using statistical methods.
 The total daily time expended on different activities by a single person is equal to 24 hours.
-Because this type of data are compositional, its sample space has particular properties that statistical methods should respect.
+Because this type of data is compositional, its sample space has particular properties that statistical methods should respect.
 The critical points required to interpret differences between groups are provided and described in terms of log-ratio methods.
 These techniques facilitate the interpretation of the relative differences detected in multivariate and univariate analysis.

-Keywords: Log-ratio transformations, MANOVA, perturbation, simplex, subcomposition.
+Keywords: Log-ratio transformations, MANOVA, perturbation, simplex, subcomposition

 Pages: 231–252